vasei-me/Reddit-Client/README.md

-میخام به انگیسی بنویسی
+Reddit Client - Project Guide
-🚀 Reddit Client
+📋 Project Overview
-A modern and responsive Reddit client with the ability to display multiple subreddits in separate lanes.
-This project is built with SOLID principles and Clean Code architecture.
+This is a browser-based Reddit client that displays multiple subreddits in separate, customizable lanes.

 ![ghtrend demo](assets/reddit.png)✨ Features

 🎯 SOLID Architecture - Clean and maintainable code

 📱 Responsive Design - Compatible with all devices